 During fiscal year 2021, the Company granted 600,752 performance-based options that contained a service-based vesting condition and a performance-based vesting condition.
 The service-based vesting condition is satisfied by rendering continuous service for 4 years after the performance-based vesting condition occurs.
 The performance-based vesting condition is satisfied in connection with a financing event or a public liquidity event for a first group of 300,376 options and in connection with a public liquidity event for a second group of 300,376 options.
 A financing event occurred as of June 30, 2021 that satisfied the performance-based vesting condition for the first group of 300,376 options.
 Effective with the closing of the Merger, the public liquidity event performance condition was achieved for the second group of 300,376 options.
-The Company recognized expense associated with these options in the amount of \$27 for the three months ended September 30, 2022.
+The Company recognized expense associated with these options in the amount of \$49 and \$76 for the three and six months ended December 31, 2022, respectively.
+Compensation costs attributable to such awards were insignificant during the three and six months ended December 31, 2021.